Nicky Winmar: Later life and criminal history

 Winmar was convicted and fined in 2000 for assaulting his ex-wife on Christmas Day of the previous year.
 In 2019, he pleaded guilty to a charge of assaulting a taxi driver in March of that year.
+In July 2026, Winmar was again convicted of assaulting a woman in an incident in Cohuna, Victoria in May 2025.
+Having been inducted in 2022 into the Australian Football Hall of Fame, Winmar was removed in 2026 after his latest conviction.
+Winmar was convicted and received a six-month prison sentence.

 Playing statistics

 Winmar's player statistics are as follows: